ooni/probe-cli/internal/enginenetx/DESIGN.md

 Conversely, a better strategy is to "remix" tactics as implemented by the [mix.go](mix.go) file:

-1. we take the first two tactics from the stats;
+1. we take the first four tactics from the fallback;

-2. then we take the first four tactics from the fallback;
+2. then, we take the first two tactics from the stats;

 3. then we remix the rest, not caring much about whether we're reading from the stats of from the fallback.